ParkerRex/MAP/README.md

 - [ ] Linking environment variables in a smart way
 - [ ] Events
   - [ ] Adding instrumentation for the calendar and the server actions!

+### Getting Around
+#### For db
+1. make your sql changes in a new migration
+2. test them locally
+3. gen types --local
+4. push your migration to prod `supabase db push --linked`